awslabs/aws-mysql-jdbc/README.md

 ## Releases

 The AWS JDBC Driver for MySQL has a regular monthly release cadence.
 A new release will occur during the last week of each month.
 However, if there are no changes since the latest release, then a release will not occur.
+The full release schedule and maintenance policy can be found [here](./RELEASE_POLICY.md).

 ## Aurora Engine Version Testing
 The `aws-mysql-jdbc` driver is being tested against the following Community and Aurora database versions in our test suite: